Red-Sky-Foods/playwright-repl/README.md

 # Expect a certain element to be visible
 .expect visible Log in
 ```
-These helpers aim to be supportive by finding the right element, e.g. when your Label in the UI is `Email*` and you type `.fill Email` it will try to find the right element for you, by making use of the output of the `.visible` command.
+These helpers aim to support you by finding the right element.
+For example, when your Label in the UI is `Email*` and you type `.fill Email`, it will try to locate the correct element for you by utilizing the output of the `.visible` command.

 #### Other than that, you can use the Playwright API directly
 ```js